 This error occurs when processing an exception triggers a second exception.

-10(0Ah/0A)=Invalid Task State Segment Fault
+10(0Ah/0A) = Invalid Task State Segment Fault

-11(0Bh)=Not Present Fault
+11(0Bh) = Not Present Fault

-The Not Present interrupt allows the operating system to implement virtual memory through the segmentation mechanism.
+The not present interrupt allows the operating system to implement virtual memory through the segmentation mechanism.
 0B fault occurs when this segment is not available.

-Occurs when instruction refers to memory beyond the limit of the stack segment.
+Instruction refers to memory beyond the limit of the stack segment.

-13(Odh)=General Protection Fault
+13(Odh) = General Protection Fault

-16(10h)=Coprocessor error fault
+16(10h) = Coprocessor error fault

-Occurs when an unmasked floating-point exception has signaled a previous instruction.
+Unmasked floating-point exception has signaled a previous instruction.

-17(11h)=Alignment Check Fault
+17(11h) = Alignment Check Fault